 No awareness that you might want to move on to the next episode automatically.
 No consideration of the display you're watching on, the colour space of the content, or whether the motion could benefit from interpolation.

 You open a file — it plays.
 When it's done, it's done.
-It remembers your position.
 It just gets out of the way.
 There's no application to wrangle.
-It feels like a feature of the operating system.
+It feels like a natural feature that should be part of any modern operating system.

 That's the experience mpv-synth is built to deliver on Windows.
 Open a video file and it plays, full stop.
 No splash screens, no library to build, no window hanging around after playback ends.
 When there are no more videos to watch in a folder, the player closes itself.
 It knows its job is done.